Suzie Navot: Scholarships, Awards and Prizes

-2020 - The "Movement for quality in government" special award.
+2020 - The "Movement for Quality Government in Israel" special award.

 2019 - The "Inspirer lecturer" award by the National Students Union.

 2017 - The Zeltner Prize for special contribution to the Israeli society in the field of Law, through research, teaching, public involvement and appearance in international stages for the development and improvement of constitutional law.

 2010 - The "Ometz" Award for Special public involvement on the fight against corruption and for the raising of public awareness on proper government.